 Our vision.
 By 2050 we will have stronger rail links to other cities, a mass transit system within the city, improved traffic management systems, city-wide ultra-fast broadband, automated vehicles, low-emission technologies and more will all have played a part in removing the obstacles and barriers to people connecting, whilst making connectivity as clean and green a process as possible.

-In 2020, the three key priorities for Connectivity are:
+In 2021, the three key priorities for Transport are:

 - Continue the reduction in car traffic and support the revitalisation of the city centre, hospitality, retail, culture and night-time economy, by expanding active travel and public transport options and providing ongoing funding of essential transport.

 - Co-design, with community organisations, the development of transport schemes to support our response and recovery to COVID-19.